lara-martin/NLP-class/homeworks/hw3.md

 ### Extra credit
 * Play around with different sampling strategies.
 [Use this guide for implementing them using Hugging Face.](https://huggingface.co/docs/transformers/generation_strategies) Pick one of the prompts that you used above and keep it the same as you change to different ways of sampling.
 Try 3 different ways of sampling.<br />
  a.
 (1 pt) What are the different ways you tried?<br />
  b.
-(6 pts, 2 pts each) How does it affect the generation?
+(3 pts, 1 pt each) How does it affect the generation?

 ## What to turn in
 * The code that you used for evaluation